ONeill-Career-Hub/oneill-career-hub.github.io/guide/2-ugrad.md

 ⬜️ Diplomatically communicate and respond to positive or negative feedback
 ⬜️ Motivate others to complete projects Build consensus among groups or individuals (e.g., with your department/committee)
 ⬜️ Effectively mentor subordinates and/or peers
+### Organization & Management
+⬜️ Manage a project or multiple projects from beginning to end
+⬜️ Identify and establish goals or tasks to be accomplished in a reasonable timeline
+⬜️ Organize and prioritize tasks
+⬜️ Anticipate possible challenges
+⬜️ Maintain flexibility in the face of changing circumstances
+### Supervision Skills
+⬜️ Evaluate others’ performance (e.g., grade exams or papers)
+⬜️ Monitor or oversee the work of others in a lab or classroom, and provide feedback
+### Entrepreneurial Skills
+⬜️ Meet deadlines and manage competing priorities
+⬜️ Perform under pressure
+⬜️ Work independently
+⬜️ Acquire funding (e.g., write grant/fellowship

+### Analyze your skills, strengths, and values
+1. Write down your top five skills that you enjoy doing daily and that you do well.
+2. Do your skills cluster in a specfic skill category?

+### Use your transferable skills to explore career options
+1. Go to www.indeed.com and enter in one of the transferrable skill categories you have identified as a search term with either your discipline, or an interest area.
+(Example: environmental science communication)
+2. Create a list of 10 position titles you found.
+3. Creata a list of 10 organizations you found.

+### Your next steps
+#### Visit speacareerhub.indiana.edu
+1. Go to the Resources tab and select Online Resources.
+2. Search the various websites with the position titles you listed above.
+3. Find contacts within the organizations you find in this search using either LinkedIn and/or the organization website.
+(Organize in a spreadsheet.)
+4. Reach out and request an informational interview with those contacts.
+#### Go to LinkedIn.com
+1. Search for Indiana University; go to that page and select the Alumni button.
+2. Search for the position titles and organizations you listed above.
+3. Add the alumni and organizations to your spreadsheet.
+4. Reach out and request an informational interview.

 ---
 ---